udontur/obsidian/snc2d.md

 - Very efficient

 ## 3. Reflection
-Rays: Light traveling in a straight line
+#### Rays
-Light travels in a straight line without obstacles
+- Light traveling in a straight line without obstacles
+- Indicated with st